top of page

 My professional career began in the Florida Senate before shifting into academia.
 As a research professor at Florida State University's School of Criminology and Criminal Justice, I was published in national and international peer-reviewed journals while working on U.S. Department of State, Department of Justice, and other grant research programs.
 Later, as North Carolina's District Director of Sentencing Services, I oversaw felony offender management, reentry, and diversion programs for adults and juveniles, working closely with the State's Attorney, Public Defender, probation, and community-based care providers.
 The District Administrator position was responsible for an office while carrying a complex caseload and presenting office recommendations to judges during court proceedings.

 From 2012 to 2020, I worked in County Administration for the 11th largest county in the nation, supporting the top executive, nine elected officials, and leaders of diverse business lines.
 I was responsible for supporting policy-level strategic planning, business plan alignment, and countywide organizational development and effectiveness efforts, including an ERP transition, IT implementations, and technology adaptations.
-The role also oversaw centralizing grant pursuits and four direct grant staff reports.
-I supported numerous special projects including a multi-agency, multi-funder, regional transportation and economic development "streetcar" initiative, and two ballot initiatives.
+The role also oversaw centralizing grant pursuits and four staff.
+I supported numerous special projects including a multi-agency, multi-funder, regional transportation and economic development "streetcar" initiative, and two ballot measures.
 The County's 2018 referendum was the largest by dollar value to pass in that cycle in the nation; expected to generate over $15 billion for transportation improvements by 2048.

 In 2021, I graduated from Leadership Florida's Cornerstone Class 39 and in December 2024, completed the national High Performance Leadership Academy.